Cardboard Box Town

-Our Box Town has been a favourite during Learning Play over the past few weeks.
+Our Box Town has been a favourite during Investigation time over the past few weeks.
 Every child has contributed to the construction even though the project was first initiated by just one child.

 I introduced the cars and we decided that if your house had a garage, you could keep the car of your choice permanently in your garage.
 We also added a round-a-bout, some car parks, pedestrian crossings, traffic lights and road signs.